asamy/ksm/README.md

 ## License

-GPL v2 firm, see LICENSE file.
-Note that some code is thirdparty, respective licenses and/or copyright should be there, if you think it's not, please let me know.
-Most of the code is GPL'd, though...
+GPL v2, see LICENSE file.
+Note that some code is thirdparty, respective licenses and/or copyright should be there, if you think otherwise, feel free to mail me.